 Arguments over custody can quickly get emotional and cause a lot of stress.
-A hot custody fight certainly feels like an emergency and you want to resolve it right now, of course.
-For your children and because it’s your job to help protect them.
-But before you take it to court, it’s wise to ask yourself, “Is my custody battle really an emergency?”
+A hot custody fight certainly feels like an emergency, and you want to resolve it right now, of course, for your children.
+Before you take it to court, it’s wise to ask yourself if your custody battle is really an emergency.

 Short Term Victories Have Long Term Consequences